 Now this opportunity is presenting itself.
 It can be done.
 Israel is invited to the Arab table.
 And Israel ignores the opportunity.
 Not because Israel is blind, but because the occupied Palestinian territories and more settlements are more important to them than the historic act of making peace.

 That is why no one wants us to greet them under the lime trees.

-Posted by Jim W. Dean, Managing Editor on April 2, 2016, With 1917 Reads Filed under Investigations.
+Posted by Jim W. Dean, Managing Editor on April 2, 2016, With 1926 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.